phoenix1803/50-days-challenge/README.md

 # 30-days-challenge
 ___
-## Day 1 : Learning about improving UI
+## Day 1 : Learning about Numpy ufuncs and made the homepage of IG responsive.
 ___
 ## Day 2 :
 ___